Workflow: Visium HD cell-level

 #> Levels: reject singlet doublet_certain doublet_uncertain

-Filter out low quality cells from the SpatialFeatureExperiment object, prior to spatial clustering.
+Filter out low-quality cells from the SpatialFeatureExperiment object prior to performing spatial clustering.

 vhdsub <- vhdsub[, !vhdsub$discard]